nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Merging.md

 .  .                        .  .
 ```

-Note:
+**Note:**
-- Squash merges are useful for reducing commmit history 'noise' when it has taken multiple commits to complete a feature
+- Squash merges help reduce commmit history 'noise' when multiple commits are made to complete a feature
-  (e.g. bug fixes or code review feedback has resulted in multiple commits on a feature branch prior to merging into a trunk branch such as `master`)
+  (e.g., bug fixes or code review feedback has resulted in multiple commits on a feature branch before merging into a trunk branch such as `master`).
-- Squash merges may lose some historical information about who and when changes were made on the feature branch.
+- Squash merges may lose historical information about who and when changes were made to the feature branch.

 ## Merge versus Rebase

 **TODO** - Move to GitConcepts/Rebase.md?

-A Git-specific alternative to merging is *rebasing* (see [Rebase](Rebase.md)), which can be used to keep the history of a branch linear.
+A Git-specific alternative to merging is **rebasing** (see *[Rebase](Rebase.md)*), which can be used to keep a branch's histor linear.
-Interactive rebasing is an advanced feature which allows any number of commits in the commit history of a branch to be modified, including:
+Interactive rebasing is an advanced feature that allows any number of commits in a branch's commit history to be modified, including:

-- **picking** - including the commit in the rewritten commit history
+- **Picking:** Including the commit in the rewritten commit history.
-- **squashing** - as with a squash commit, multiple commits are rewritten as one single commit
+- **Squashing:** As with a squash commit, multiple commits are rewritten as one single commit.
-- **editing** - changing the content of a previuous commit
+- **Editing:** Changing the content of a previous commit.
-- **dropping** - i.e. removing a commit from the history
+- **Dropping:** Removing a commit from the history.
-- **rewording** a commit message
+- **Rewording:** Modifying a commit message.

-In addition to rebasing, SmartGit provides even more advanced branch cleanup features, including:
+In addition to rebasing, SmartGit offers advanced branch cleanup features, such as:
-- **splitting** a commit out into multiple commits
+- **Splitting** a commit out into multiple commits.
-- easing the **reordering** of commits
+- Easing the **reordering** of commits.

-Please refer to [History Cleaning Tools](GitCommands/CleanupTools.md) for details.
+Please refer to *[History Cleaning Tools](GitCommands/CleanupTools.md)* for more details.

 **TODO** check this content (was original) seems out of place.
 For example, if a user has made local commits and performs a pull with merge, a merge commit with two parent commits—the user's last
-and last commit from the tracked branch—is created.
+and the last commit from the tracked branch—is created.
 When using rebase instead of merge, Git applies the local commits on top of the commits from the tracked branch, avoiding a merge commit.